yvonnefroehlich/gmt-pygmt-plotting/README.md

 ## Requirements

-_Please note_: The required versions are given above in the Content section.
+_Please note_: The required versions are given above in the Content section as well as in the single folders.

 - [PyGMT](https://www.pygmt.org/latest/), [GMT](https://www.generic-mapping-tools.org/)
 - [Python](https://www.python.org/), [NumPy](https://numpy.org/)